Inspections Packed With Value

 While we can’t speak for other companies we can simply say that the varying pricing is simply a matter of marketing.
 Some companies do not charge for a visual inspection but charge a much greater price for each sample.
 Others charge a big inspection fee and slightly smaller per-sample charge.
 Our pricing is simply based on the additional time it takes to perform a visual assessment over and above the home inspection.
 We only recommend the minimum number of samples we think are required to get the results you need, as dictated by the Standards of Practice.

 There is no charge for the standard Visual Mold Assessment when performed at a home inspection.
-We only charge for samples at the client’s authorization, and at the time of inspection.
-For stand-alone testing (with no home inspection) we charge a base fee of $250 for the mold inspection.
+We only charge for sampling at the client’s authorization.
+This typically requires a second visit to the house to provide adequate time to collect and/or physical samples. the mold inspection.

 1 – 3 $125 each